- What is a general election?

 If the majority of the MLAs do not support the government budget, certain proposed laws, or the plans announced during what is called ‘The Speech from the Throne’, then the government ‘loses the confidence of the Assembly’.
 At this point the government is ‘dissolved’ by the Lieutenant Governor (representative of the Queen).
 This means the premier and cabinet are replaced by a government that has the confidence of the Assembly, generally through an election.
 During a minority government, the government must work to ensure a high enough number of opposition MLAs support these Bills if it wishes to avoid having government ‘dissolved’ by the Lieutenant Governor.

 Every registered political party in Manitoba has instructions for joining on its website.
 You can contact a political party headquarters with any questions.
-Their contact information is available in the Registered Political Parties section of our website.
+Their contact information is available by click on a party logo on our home page.

 Members of political parties are able to have an input in policy direction, nomination of party candidates in electoral divisions, and in party leadership conventions.